Satwik290896/Find_Poison_Bottle_PythonScript/README.md

     Set-1 contains First 100 Wine Bottles (0-99), Set-2 contains Second 100 Wine Bottles etc... and
     Wine Bottles numbered 90 to 999 goes to Set-10 .
-    Test Each Set on one Stripe (One Drop from Each Wine Bottle) In Week-2, Identify the Stipe that tested positive for the previous week and Identify that our poison bottle present in the Set that is tested on this Stripe.
-Then Divide this identified set into 10 Disjoint Sets and repeat earlier procedure Eventually, with this Divide and Conquer Algorithm, we can reach to the poison bottle in minimum number of weeks'''
+    Test Each Set on one Stripe (One Drop from Each Wine Bottle)

+    In Week-2, Identify the Stipe that tested positive for the previous week and Identify that our poison bottle present in the Set that is tested on this Stripe.
+Then Divide this identified set into 10 Disjoint Sets and repeat earlier procedure.

+    Eventually, with this Divide and Conquer Algorithm, we can reach to the poison bottle in minimum number of weeks'''